Introduction to Peoria, Illinois

 Peoria Points of Interest

-A new 6.8-acre development in downtown Peoria known as Museum Square is planned to be completed in 2009.
-The site will be the new home of the Peoria Riverfront Museum, a large facility which will feature hands-on and interactive displays, a planetarium, and exhibits from a variety of disciplines with a regional focus.
-The museum will join existing Peoria museums such as the Wheels o' Time Museum and the Lakeview Museum for the Arts and Sciences.
-The Peoria Civic Center, completed in the early 1980s, is currently undergoing a revitalization and expansion to its facilities which will greatly enhance the scope of its conventions and entertainment options.
+A 6.8-acre development in downtown Peoria known as Museum Square was completed in 2009.
+The site houses the Peoria Riverfront Museum, a large facility featuring hands-on and interactive displays, a planetarium, and exhibits from a variety of disciplines with a regional focus.
+The museum joins other Peoria museums such as the Wheels o' Time Museum and the Lakeview Museum for the Arts and Sciences.
 Bradley Park, a gift to the city from Bradley University founder Lydia Moss Bradley, was completed in 1910 and includes a Japanese Bridge and Garden.
 Glen Oak Zoo, which will soon be known as Peoria Zoo and Gardens, is undergoing renovations which will triple its size and allow the establishment of a major African safari exhibit.
 Other sites of interest in the city include the following:

 - George L. Luthy Memorial Botanical Garden

 - Peoria Riverfront

 Annual events in Peoria include the Steamboat Classic, a four-mile long running race held every summer; and the Louie Louie Festival, a musical celebration of the beginning of summer held in late May on the Peoria Riverfront.